swabhs/blog/_posts/2018-11-03-emnlp-in-brussels.markdown

     This results in training better representations, since the auxillaries are forced to make the same predictions as primary without seeing all the features.
     This is similar to a teacher-student network or distillation.
     Further improvements are observed using a multi-task learning setup, which results in much faster convergence.
+    Very careful experiments, loved the attention to detail in this paper.

 ## Other EMNLP Summaries: